 The birthday party was usually held between lunch and dinner, so we just had some appetizers and cake.

-As fun as the large parties can be, they are exhausting and extremely stressful for me.
+As fun as the large parties can be, they’re also exhausting and extremely stressful for me.
 My anxiety was sky high the day of my daughter’s last birthday party.
-It was so bad that I had to excuse myself because I knew I was having a panic attack.
+It was so bad that I had to excuse myself because I felt a panic attack coming on.

 Large parties also cost a lot of money and personally, I’d like to save that money for something else.